Cross functional teams / Matrix Management / Virtual Teams

 If 20% of our most valuable people’s time is consumed in unnecessary meetings alone, that also means they are not working on more valuable activities.
 Projects can take a day per week longer and decisions can slow.

-Imagine the cost on morale and engagement of spending a day a week in unnecessary meetings (that’s 8 years of a 40-year career!).
+Imagine the cost on morale and engagement of spending a day a week in unnecessary work (that’s 8 years of a 40-year career!).
 Stopping the unnecessary meeting that everyone hates is a real win:win.

-Why don’t traditional meeting “rules” fix the meetings problem?
+Why don’t traditional “rules” fix the problem?

 Most organizations respond to meeting overload with rules: